theraot/paladio-legacy/readme.md

 Introduction
 ---

-Paladio is an lowlevel PHP framework, created to make easy refactoring and reutilization and also to adapt easily to old systems.
+Paladio is an low level PHP framework, created to facilitate refactoring and reutilization and also to adapt easily to old systems.

 ---
 Copyright
 ---

-Copyright 2010 - 2013 By Alfonso J. Ramos
+Copyright 2010 - 2013 By Alfonso J. Ramos et al

 The following persons did contribute to the project at some point of the development: